 Investments in Real Estate Properties.
 We value operating properties as if vacant.
 We estimate fair value by applying an income approach methodology using either a discounted cash flow analysis or applying a capitalization rate to the estimated Net Operating Income ("NOI") of a property.
 Key assumptions include market rents, growth rates, and discount and capitalization rates.
 Estimates of future cash flows are based on a number of factors including historical operating results, known trends and market and economic conditions.
-We determine the discount or capitalization rate by market based on recent transactions and other market data.
+We determine the discount or capitalization rate by market based on recent transactions and other market data and adjust if necessary, based on the property characteristics.
 The fair value of land is generally based on relevant market data, such as a comparison of the subject site to similar parcels that have recently been sold or are currently being offered on the market for sale.
+At a property level, we allocate the fair value to land and building.

 Lease Intangibles.
-We determine the portion of the purchase price related to intangible assets and liabilities as follows:
+We determine the portion of the purchase price related to acquired in-place leases as intangible assets and liabilities as follows:

 - Above and Below Market Leases.
-We recognize an asset or liability for acquired in-place leases with favorable or unfavorable rents based on our estimate of current market rents of the applicable markets.
-The value is recorded in either Other Assets or Other Liabilities, as appropriate, and is amortized over the term of the respective leases, including any bargain renewal options, to rental revenues. - Foregone Rent.
+We recognize an asset or liability with favorable or unfavorable rents based on our estimate of current market rents of the applicable markets.
+The above or below market lease intangibles are valued using a discounted cash flow approach through which we recognize the present value of the difference in cash flows between in-place and market rents.
+The value is recorded in either Other Assets or Other Liabilities, as appropriate, and is amortized over the remaining term of the respective leases, including any bargain renewal options, to rental revenues. - Foregone Rent.
 We calculate the value of the revenue and recovery of costs foregone during a reasonable lease-up period, as if the space was vacant, in each of the applicable markets.
 The values are recorded in Other Assets and amortized over the remaining life of the respective leases to amortization expense. - Leasing Commissions.
-We recognize an asset for leasing commissions upon the acquisition of in-place leases based on our estimate of the cost to lease space in the applicable markets.
+We recognize an asset for leasing commissions based on our estimate of the cost to lease space in the applicable markets.
 The value is recorded in Other Assets and amortized over the remaining life of the respective leases to amortization expense.